buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 ## I know a guy...

 To facilitate the spirit of adventure and not leave characters incapable or indecisive in acting, allow them to know a certain number of NPCs equal to their Charisma score +1.
 The player can declare at any time that they know this NPC and must keep track of them.
 These NPCs can be *leveraged* when characters find themselves in difficult situations, danger, or simply in need of support.
 The character who appeals to *I know a guy...* must adequately describe the subject and the relationship between them.
-The Narrator will adapt the situation to include this character to the best of their ability.
+The Game Master will adapt the situation to include this character to the best of their ability.

 The guy could be a merchant who owes them a favor, if not a thief or a bureaucrat.
 Characters are encouraged not to invent friendships or favors from overly important characters.